×

 Gimbap

-Gimbap , also romanized as kimbap, is a Korean dish made from cooked rice, vegetables, fish, and meat rolled in gim—dried sheets of seaweed—and served in bite-sized slices.
+Gimbap , also romanized as kimbap, is a Korean dish made from cooked rice, vegetables, and optionally cooked seafood or meat, rolled in gim—dried sheets of seaweed—and served in bite-sized slices.
 The origins of gimbap are debated.
 Some sources suggest it originates from Japanese norimaki, introduced during Japanese colonial rule, while others argue it is a modernized version of bokssam from the Joseon era.
 The dish is often part of a packed meal, or dosirak, to be eaten at picnics and outdoor events, and can serve as a light lunch along with danmuji (yellow pickled radish) and kimchi.
 It is a popular takeaway food in South Korea and abroad and is known as a convenient food because of its portability.
 Gim (김) refers to edible seaweed in the genus Porphyra and Pyropia.
 Bap (밥) broadly refers to cooked rice.
 The compound term gimbap is a neologism; it was not a part of the Korean language until the 20th century.
-A similar dish, cooked rice rolled with gim, was called bokssam (복쌈; 福-) in the Joseon era (1392–1897).

 Source: Wikipedia